rd1tb/ai-matchthetiles/README.md

   - Uppercase letters (e.g., A, B, C) for target positions
   - Lowercase letters (e.g., a, b, c) for initial positions
  - Optional Optimal Moves:
    - If there are more lines than the size of the board, the line immediately following the board state can contain an integer representing the optimal number of moves.

+A custom level will be added to a level manager if the level is in the correct format and solvable, with lowercase letters mapped to the corresponding colors.
+Then, the custom level is preselected, so it can be immediately used for playing.

 ### Running Benchmarks